CivicaDigital/NodeJsDojo/README.md

 You did it!
 You now know the basics of Node.js and have explored many of its features.
 The next step would be to have a play with some of Node's popular packages such as [Express](https://expressjs.com/), [Mocha](https://mochajs.org/) and [Angular](https://angular.io/) to build your own web application using Node.

-Again, if you have found this dojo useful, any feedback, praise and/or [LinkedIn recommendations](https://uk.linkedin.com/in/keianbarton) would be really appreciated.
-Thanks!
+If you have found this dojo useful, any feedback would be really appreciated.
+Send me a message on my [LinkedIn](https://uk.linkedin.com/in/keianbarton).
+Thanks! :)

 # Appendix